Battlepillars/Wro/README.md

-### Electronic speed controller
+### **Electronic speed controller**

-The electronic speed controller (ESC) is positioned between the power source and the drive motor and controls the motor speed.
-Experimental investigations revealed that the originally installed ESC was primarily designed for high-speed operation.
-At low speeds, it did not allow for sufficient fine control.
+The **electronic speed controller (ESC)** is positioned between the **power source** and the **drive motor** and controls the **motor speed**.
+Experimental investigations revealed that the originally installed ESC was primarily designed for **high-speed** operation.
+At **low speeds**, it did not allow for sufficient fine control.

-Further research showed that certain model vehicles, known as crawlers, are specifically designed for use on rough and steep terrain.
+Further research showed that certain model vehicles, known as **crawlers**, are specifically designed for use on rough and steep terrain.
 The ESCs used in these vehicles offer particularly sensitive control at low speeds, thereby meeting the project’s requirements for precise low-speed driving behavior.

 Based on these findings, the decision was made to replace the original controller with a more suitable model.
-The selected ESC, the Quicrun WP 1080–G2, fully meets the specified technical requirements.
+The selected ESC, the **Quicrun WP 1080–G2**, fully meets the specified technical requirements.

 <table align="center" cellpadding="6" cellspacing="0">
     <tr>